cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 ## 1.1.
 Prerequisites

 Before starting the agent, the `disp:hasOntoCityGMLCityObject` range instances in the [static_point_sources.ttl] file need to be populated manually with the corresponding exhaust outlets/chimneys, as there is currently no way to extract these CityObject IRIs programmatically.
 The agent will not start in case syntactically invalid IRIs are provided.
-When deploying the agent via the stack-manager, the `Source` node of the mount specification in the [stack-manager-input-config file] likely needs to be adjusted.
 As the entire [resources] folder is mounted into the container, no rebuilding is required after changing the triples to upload; a simple restart shall be sufficient.

+The published agent image assumes the stack name to be `dhstack`.
+This is because this agent is an integral part of a larger stack and requires another service to be finished before it can start up.
+To determine when this is the case that service is curled via `dhstack-dh-instantiation`.
+Further details can be found [here](https://github.com/cambridge-cares/pirmasens/tree/dev-dh-stack-deployment/districtheating_stack).<br>
+To deploy this agent to another stack, please adjust the stack name in the [delayed startup script] prior to re-building the image.

 ## 1.2.
 Stand-alone Deployment